JasonLeviGoodison/solve-glasses/README.md

 When the keyword is detected, all captured context (audio, video, and environmental data) is sent to OpenAI's API for processing.
 The response is then displayed with a smooth scrolling animation so users can comfortably read the AI's analysis.

-## Key Features

-- 🎤 Voice activation via keyword detection
-- 📹 Real-time visual context capture
-- 🤖 OpenAI integration for intelligent responses
-- 📜 Scrolling display for easy readability
-- 👓 Native Vuzix headset support

 ## Technical Stack

 - **Platform:** Android
-- **Hardware:** Vuzix Smart Glasses
+- **Hardware:** Vuzix Smart Glasses (Blade 2)
 - **AI Service:** OpenAI API
 - **Language:** Java/Kotlin

 ### How to run
 Follow the Vuzix set up guide and get your glasses running through android studio.
-Then, you need to copy the Volk transcription onto the device
+Then, you need to copy a small Volk transcription model onto the device
 - Vuzix has a keyword tracker more or less, but we needed every word transcribed and this is the easiest way to do it

 To download it, do this